 Research suggests that not sleeping through the night is common among babies for the first year or two.
-Frequent awakenings may help to protect against sudden infant death syndrome (SIDS).
+These frequent awakenings may help to protect against sudden infant death syndrome (SIDS).

 What does the evidence show about sleep training?